awsdocs/amazon-aurora-user-guide/doc_source/mysql-ml.md

       The format of an Amazon S3 bucket ARN is `arn:aws:s3:::bucket_name`\.
 Ensure that the Amazon S3 bucket you use is set up with the requirements for training SageMaker models\.
 When you train a model, your Aurora DB cluster requires permission to export data to the Amazon S3 bucket, and also to import data from the bucket\.

-      For more about an Amazon S3 bucket ARN, see [Specifying Resources in a Policy](https://docs.aws.amazon.com/AmazonS3/latest/dev/s3-arn-format.html) in the Amazon Simple Storage Service Developer Guide\.
-For more about using an Amazon S3 bucket with SageMaker, see [Step 1: Create an Amazon Amazon S3 Bucket](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-config-permissions.html) in the Amazon SageMaker Developer Guide\.
+      For more about an Amazon S3 bucket ARN, see [Specifying resources in a policy](https://docs.aws.amazon.com/AmazonS3/latest/dev/s3-arn-format.html) in the Amazon Simple Storage Service Developer Guide\.
+For more about using an Amazon S3 bucket with SageMaker, see [Step 1: Create an Amazon Amazon S3 bucket](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-config-permissions.html) in the Amazon SageMaker Developer Guide\.

 1. Choose **Connect service**\.